 With a student body of over 80,000, ASU Scottsdale has a strong presence in a city of 227,000.
 It follows that joint initiatives by the city and university are the foundation of Scottsdale's startup scene.
 In addition to Skysong, there's also the Eureka Loft, the Edson Student Entrepreneur Initiative, the ASU Startup Accelerator, and the Furnace Technology Transfer Accelerator.
 According to ASU, over 300 students, faculty, alumni and external companies have gone through the university's accelerators in the past 10 years.
 By building connections with student entrepreneurs, Scottsdale gives them a reason to stay beyond graduation.

-St. Louis was above average in all four criteria DataFox analyzed: availability of capital, early-stage company growth, startup density and affordability.
+9. St. Louis, MOSt.
+Louis was above average in all four criteria DataFox analyzed: availability of capital, early-stage company growth, startup density and affordability.
 The city collaborates with Washington University in St. Louis, which offers an MBA track specifically for social entrepreneurship.
 In addition, the downtown offers incubators like Cultivation Capital and T-Rex, which support a strong network of founders as well as provide a source of capital to up-and-comers.
 Finally, St. Louis is much more affordable than San Francisco and New York, or even Boston and Boulder.
 The low cost of living and community atmosphere are major attractions for pre-funded or bootsrapped companies.